sietseringers/nl-wallet-bash-demo/README.md

 It includes example (bash) code that shows what you would need to do in the backend of your app.

 As such, it performs two tasks: it effectively automates the steps documented in the [NL Wallet "Create a Verifier" guide](https://minbzk.github.io/nl-wallet/main/get-started/create-a-verifier.html), and it includes demo code demonstrating how a session can be started and managed.
+See also the [sequence diagram](./disclosure-session.md) that shows how the wallet, frontend, backend and `verification_server` cooperate during a session.

-For a more complete demo, see the [demo relying party](nl-wallet/wallet_core/demo/demo_relying_party/src/app.rs) in the NL Wallet repositry.
+For a more complete demo, see the [demo relying party](nl-wallet/wallet_core/demo/demo_relying_party/src/app.rs) in the NL Wallet repository.

 ### What It Does